semrush/intergalactic/website/docs/components/sticky/sticky.md

 @## Pinning of header and columns in table

 When scrolling a table, pin its header.
-Do not add have any shadows to pinned table header.
+Don’t add have any shadows to pinned table header.

 If there is a status bar or a table row with quick actions, then pin them under the table header.

 ![](static/sticky-row.png)

 In some cases, it is necessary to pin the first one or two columns in the table.
-Do not forget to add shadows to then when scrolling, so that the user can see that there is more content.
+Don’t forget to add shadows to then when scrolling, so that the user can see that there is more content.

 Shadow has the following styles: